John Fell (industrialist): Newnes

-The Commonwealth Oil Corporation had made a major investment in the production of shale oil at a site in the Wolgan Valley that they named named Newnes, after Sir George Newnes, a director and chairman of the company.
+The Commonwealth Oil Corporation had made a major investment in the production of shale oil at a site in the Wolgan Valley that they named Newnes, after Sir George Newnes, a director and chairman of the company.
 A large amount of English capital—around £1,250,000—had been invested to create a vast industrial complex, in what previously had been a near wilderness.
-They built a railway into the valley, and a sizable mining village grew in the valley.
+They built a railway into the isolated valley, and a sizable mining village grew in the valley.

+Fell was on record as saying that the investment in Newnes had been "extraordinarily wasteful" and that it would never be possible to recoup that investment in profits.